SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Unwieldy Weapon
-Melee weapons longer than 60 centimeters, objects that are hard to throw or grasp, ones relying on technology with which the user is unfamiliar, or any weapons otherwise diﬃcult to wield may incur a +5 or more modiﬁer to the combat diﬃculty.
+Melee weapons longer than 60 centimeters, objects that are hard to throw or grasp, ones relying on technology with which the user is unfamiliar, or any weapons otherwise difficult to wield may incur a +5 or more modiﬁer to the combat difficulty.
 The gamemaster may decide that such factors as experience, strength, and features of the weapon (such as a well-balanced sword) lower this modiﬁer.